finlop/my-projects/README.md

-this is for companies to see what work/research i have completed.
+This is for companies to see what work/research I have completed.